Lawrence Lewis (1767–1839): Second marriage and litigation following Washington's death

 and resided there for the first several years of their marriage.
 Their first child, Frances Parke Lewis, was born at Mount Vernon estate on November 27, 1799.

 After George Washington's death on December 14, 1799, Lewis learned that he had not inherited Mount Vernon, as he had hoped, only the Woodlawn plantation and Washington's gristmill and distillery, plus become one of the executors of Washington's estate, together with Martha Washington and several of Washington's nephews, including Bushrod Washington who received the Mount Vernon estate.
 He showed his displeasure by not inviting Bushrod Washington to the post funeral dinner, so the estate's new master had a servant bring him refreshments in an outbuilding and ate alone.
 Nonetheless, afterward, Lawrence Lewis and Bushrod Washington served as the primary executors of the late President's estate.
 Lewis eventually begin a "friendly" lawsuit over the will's terms with Bushrod Washington which dragged out for many years.

 In 1806 Lawrence Lewis and his brother Robert also began litigation with non-family members over a tract on Accokeek Creek that in 1794 President Washington had offered as a gift to Robert Lewis.
 Mary Ball, Washington's mother, had bequeathed it to her son George, but Robert consulted an attorney who determined that such conveyance would require consent of all the descendants of Washington's brothers and sister.
 In 1790 a tavern keeper in Falmouth, Virginia had obtained a patent on the land under the new escheat statute, and in 1795 sold part of it to Henry Suddoth, who was collecting rents from a tenant.
 The Washington executors in 1803 sold 640 acres to Joseph DeJarnette, who tried to collect rents from Suddoth's tenant, before beginning the litigation Dejarnette v.
 Suddoth in 1806.

 Woodlawn

 As a wedding gift from the Washingtons, the couple had received 2000 acre of the Mount Vernon plantation.
 From 1800 to 1805, Lewis oversaw the construction of the Woodlawn Plantation, designed by the physician-architect William Thornton.

 Lewis and his wife lived at Woodlawn until about 1830, when they moved westward and settled at their new (now historic) Audley estate in what is now Clarke County, Virginia.
 Lewis had purchased the tract of 571 acre from George Washington's extensive real estate holdings.

 Death and legacy

 Lawrence Lewis outlived Bushrod Washington by a decade.
-Lewis died in 1839 in Arlington, Virginia and was buried in the vault at Mount Vernon, close to the sarcophagi of George and Martha Washington.
+Lewis died in 1839 in Arlington, Virginia, and was buried in the vault at Mount Vernon, close to the sarcophagi of George and Martha Washington.

 Family

+First married Susannah Edmonton who died in childbirth.